mjskay/ggdist/README.md

 The `geom_dotsinterval()` / `stat_dotsinterval()` family (see
-`vignette("dotsinterval")`) makes it easy to visualize dot+interval plots, Wilkinson dotplots, beeswarm plots, and quantile dotplots (and combined with half-eyes, composite plots like raincloud plots):
+`vignette("dotsinterval")`) makes it easy to visualize dot+interval plots, Wilkinson dotplots, beeswarm plots, and quantile dotplots (and combined with half-eyes, composite plots like rain cloud plots):

 ![](man/figures/README/halfeye_dotplot-1.png)<!-- -->